kivy-garden/modernmenu/README.md

 origin point, i.e: "long press" actions.

-The ModernMenu widget is a configurable menu based on a circle with the arious options appearing around.
+The ModernMenu widget is a configurable menu based on a circle with the various options appearing around.
 It animates the transitions to submenus and provides a nice "back/close" button in the center.

 The ModernMenuLabel is the default class used to display the elements of